-That’s the question most investors will probably have to answer for themselves once they’ve learned the lingo, weighed the pros and cons, and figured out how margin trading works.
+That’s the question most investors will probably need to answer for themselves once they’ve learned the lingo, weighed the pros and cons, and figured out how margin trading works.

 As with most investing strategies and vehicles, margin trading comes with a unique set of potential benefits, risks, and rewards.

-Margin trading can seem a little more complicated than some other approaches to investing, and it should be up to an individual investor to decide if the potential risks are worth the potential rewards and if this strategy aligns with their goals for the future.
+Margin trading can seem a little more complicated than some other approaches to investing.
+As the investor, it is up to you to decide if the potential risks are worth the potential rewards, and if this strategy aligns with your goals for the future.

 If you are an experienced trader and have the risk tolerance to try out trading on margin, SoFi can help.
 With a SoFi margin account, you can increase your buying power, take advantage of more investment opportunities, and potentially increase your returns.